 Paper plans and/or proposals may be obtained in Room 101-A of the DOTD Headquarters Administration Building, 1201 Capitol Access Road in Baton Rouge, or by contacting the DOTD; Email: sharonknight@dotd.la.gov, Phone (225) 379-1111, FAX: (225) 379-1714, or by written requests sent to the Louisiana Department of Transportation and Development, Project Control Section, P. O. Box 94245, Baton Rouge, LA 70804-9245.
 Proposals will not be issued later than 24 hours prior to the time set for opening bids.
 All Addenda, Amendments, Letters of Clarification, and Withdrawal Notices will be posted online.
-Paper notices will not be Construction proposal information may be accessed via the Internet at www.dotd.la.gov.
-From the home page, select Doing Business with DOTD from the left-hand menu, then select the appropriate letting date found under the Construction Letting Information pop-up menu.
-All project specific notices are posted under Construction Proposal Documents for this project.
+Paper notices will not be Construction proposal information may be accessed via the Internet at distributed.
+From the LA DOTD home page, select the following options: Doing www.dotd.la.gov.
+Business with DOTD, then Construction Letting Information.
+Once the Construction Letting Information page appears, find the Notice to Contractors box.
+From the drop down menu, select the appropriate letting date and press the "Go To button to open the page, which provides a listing of all projects to be let and a Construction Proposal Documents link for each project.
+All project specific notices are found here.
 It will be the responsibility of the bidder to check for updates.
 If paper copies of the proposal are desired, the proposal cost is \$25.00.
-If paper copies of the plans are desired, the cost of the plans is \$8.00 for complete plans.
+If paper copies of the plans are desired, the cost of the plans is \$12.00 for complete plans.
 The purchase price for paper plans and proposals is non-refundable.

 Additionally, plans and specifications may be seen at the Project Engineer's office or in Room 101-A of the DOTD's Headquarters Administration Building in Baton Rouge.
 Upon request, the Project Engineer will show the work.